geek-cookbook/geek-cookbook/manuscript/recipes/gollum.md

 ### Launch Gollum stack

 Launch the Gollum stack by running ```docker stack deploy gollum -c <path-to-docker-compose.yml>```

-Authenticate against your OAuth provider, and then start editing your wiki!

 [^1]: In the current implementation, Gollum is a "single user" tool only.
 The contents of the wiki are saved as markdown files under /var/data/gollum, and all the git commits are currently "Anonymous"